its-rigs/Trolly/README.md

                     test = kwargs['test']
                 )

 The above client will fail though if you fail to pass a "test" keyword argument.
-To get around this you
+To get around this you could use:

     kwargs.get('test',"default value")